 The Right To Die

 Health providers don’t wield this technology to prolong suffering intentionally.
-As I argued in a previous post, Knowing When To Stop, it’s quite difficult to predict the exact timing of death, even in the terminally ill.
-In one sense, then, the horrific deaths many patients experience at the hands of modern medicine reflects our species’ profound optimism bias.
+It’s quite difficult to predict the exact timing of death, even in the terminally ill, and therefore when to stop offering medical interventions.
+So in one sense, the horrific deaths many patients experience at the hands of modern medicine reflects our species’ profound optimism bias.
 Even when in our hearts we know it’s time to stop, we often don’t.

 Only three states in the U.S. allow assisted suicide: Oregon, Montana, and Washington.
 The requirements are that a patient must be of sound mind as confirmed by a physician and other witnesses and must be diagnosed with a terminal illness.
-But what’s fascinating to me about the way people think about this is the following: though most of the people I’ve asked the question “Are you afraid to die?” have responded “I’m afraid to die in pain,” most of them also, while still in a state of good health, have a difficult time envisioning themselves choosing to swallow poison (admittedly, I’m referring to anecdotal responses of a small number of people).
+And yet, though most of the people I’ve asked, “Are you afraid to die?” have responded “I’m afraid to die in pain,” most of them also, while still in a state of good health, have a difficult time envisioning themselves choosing to swallow poison.
 And though intellectually we may feel we could certainly be brought to the point where we could swallow poison, I suspect few of us can really project how we’d feel about it at the moment we would do it.
 But when you listen to people with terminal illnesses who actually do go on to end their lives, you find what is to me a surprising thing: almost to a person (of those assisted suicides actually documented) they say they feel ready, willing, and able.
 Apparently it is possible to reach a point in one’s dying where fear evaporates under the onslaught of discomfort.

 It may be strange to say it, but I find this comforting.
 Death may be inevitable, but fear of death need not be.
 I’d like my death to be as painless as the next person, but if I see it coming (a possibility that increases each year with each technological advance), I’d also like to face it without fear.
 I don’t know which, in general, causes more suffering in the end, extreme physical pain or the terror of imminent non-being.
 But if extreme pain also has the power to extinguish extreme fear, all the more reason to think the ability to commit suicide at the time of our own choosing might represent the crucial difference between a good death and a bad one.